alexs2112/TerminalHero/README.md

   - Prevents pseudo save-scumming by finishing each encounter and returning to tavern to full heal before coming back
   - Not that the tavern is a thing yet lol
 - Dungeon features that the player can actually interact with, the text describing them should be coloured
+- Only show the big dungeon entrance notification the very first time that dungeon is entered

 **Status Effects**
 - Display status effect icon instead of name, effect screen that can be opened in combat to list all status effects off